Written by Daniel Paulling

 Who they gained: A.J.
 Pierzynski, c, (Traded from Twins), Michael Tucker, of (Signed from Royals)

-What to expect: The Giants are a very well balanced team and have the best player in baseball in Barry Bonds.
+: The Giants are a very well balanced team and have the best player in baseball in Barry Bonds.
 They can win upwards of 100 games this season, but a win total in the low to mid-90s is more reasonable.

-Strengths: Left fielder Barry Bonds is the biggest strength, plus second baseman Ray Durham.
+Left fielder Barry Bonds is the biggest strength, plus second baseman Ray Durham.
 The starting rotation features some strength, but not too much.
 A good fanbase will provide the Giants with some help.

-Weaknesses: The biggest weakness for these San Francisco Giants will be the bullpen.
+The biggest weakness for these San Francisco Giants will be the bullpen.
 There is no really established closer, except for Nen, and he is on the DL.
 The back end of the rotation is not a strength, and the offense remains iffy.

 Who they lost: Curt Schilling, p (Traded to Red Sox), Junior Spivey, 2b (Traded to Brewers), Craig Counsell, if (Traded to Brewers), Lyle Overbay, 1b (Traded to Brewers), Chad Moeller, c (Traded to Brewers), Miguel Batista, rhp (Signed by Blue Jays), Quinton McCracken, of (Traded to Mariners), Mark Grace, 1B (Retired), Raul Mondesi, of (Signed with Pirates)